LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/abstract.md

 <!-- Findings     -->
 <!-- Conclusion   -->
-Based on this model, we conclude that a SHACL shape-based approach is the most <span class="comment" data-author="RV">word missing</span>
-for declaring such a parameterized response structure, as it conforms to the REST architectural style that has helped shape the Web into its current form.
+Based on this model, we conclude that a SHACL shape-based approach can be used for declaring such a parameterized response structure, as it conforms to the REST architectural style that has helped shape the Web into its current form.
 <!-- Perspectives -->